tanbro/redis_func_cache/docs/usage/considerations.md

 ## Known Issues

-- Arguments passed to a cached function — including `self`/`cls` when decorating methods inside a class body — must be serializable by the args serializer of the policy's hash mixin (pickle for the built-in policies, JSON for the `Json*` mixins), or excluded from the key and hash calculations with `excludes` and/or `excludes_positional`.
+- Arguments passed to a cached function — including `self`/`cls` when decorating methods inside a class body — must be serializable by the args serializer of the policy's hasher (pickle for the built-in policies, JSON for the `Json*` hashers), or excluded from the key and hash calculations with `excludes` and/or `excludes_positional`.

   - Instance methods: the instance is hashed **by value**.
 If the result does not depend on instance state, use `excludes_positional=[0]` — cache entries are then shared across instances; otherwise the instance must be serializable.
   - Class methods: classes pickle **by reference**, so importable classes work out of the box.
 Place `@classmethod` outside the cache decorator to preserve descriptor binding.
 If the result does not depend on the declaring class or subclass, use `excludes_positional=[0]` to keep `cls` out of the cache key: